-To protect and enhance areas of high environmental and landscape significance within the townships and surrounding land and the vistas of natural landscape features viewed from public places.
+To protect and enhance the indigenous vegetation cover and biodiversity and areas of high environmental and landscape significance within the townships and surrounding land and the vistas of natural landscape features viewed from public places.

-- Protect and enhance the indigenous vegetation cover and biodiversity by controlling the removal of native vegetation, requiring the planting of locally indigenous vegetation species to compensate for the removal of native vegetation (without increasing bushfire risk) and encouraging the removal and management of environmental weeds. - Preserve the integrity of the hinterland by Ddiscourageing land use and development, including tourist development or cabinsand accommodation, that is likely to have an adverse impact on the environmental and scenic values of the hinterland and the abutting Great Otway National Park-outside the defined settlement boundaries. - Discourage use and development that could have adverse visual or environmental impacts on the National Park. - Restrict subdivision and development in the lower density areas outside the central part of Aireys Inletof private land outside the settlement boundaries to more effectively protect environmental assets, retain the vegetated landscape setting and maintain buffers to the Great Otway National Park-indigenous vegetation of higher ecological significance. - Avoid development on the ridgelines and hillsides that is visually prominent when viewed from the Great Ocean Road at Fairhaven, Moggs Creek and Eastern View. - Protect the scenic open landscape character and environmental values of the Painkalac Creek valley by restricting development and earthworks and avoiding vegetation removal close to the creek and wetlands.
-Restrict development within the Painkalac Creek valley and avoid vegetation removal close to the wetland.
+- Discourage the removal of native vegetation, require the planting of locally indigenous vegetation species to compensate for the removal of native vegetation (without increasing bushfire risk) and encourage the removal and management of environmental weeds. - Discourage land use and development, including tourist development and accommodation, that is likely to have an adverse impact on the environmental and scenic values of the settlements, surrounding hinterland and the abutting Great Otway National Park. - Restrict subdivision and development of private land outside the settlement boundaries to protect the vegetated landscape setting and maintain buffers to the Great Otway National Park. - Avoid development on the ridgelines and hillsides that is visually prominent when viewed from the Great Ocean Road at Fairhaven, Moggs Creek and Eastern View. - Protect the scenic open landscape character and environmental values of the Painkalac Creek valley by restricting development and earthworks and avoiding vegetation removal close to the creek and wetlands.